UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 * Function: Entity-to-HTML: A function to generate a web page summarizing
    * The properties of the entity.
 For example, using a two-column table showing the property in the left column and its values in the right column.
-      * Large lists of properties should be made usable by generating nested HTML `summary` elements to paginate them.
+      * Large lists of properties should be made usable for example by generating nested HTML `summary` elements to paginate them.
       * For properties that link to another entity, call Entity-to-HTML
    * For properties that reference an external URI, show the URI as a link.
    * For each referenced entity which is found in the `ID-index` call